vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 - _[Shoot that monic arrow through my caaaaategoryyyyyy](https://www.youtube.com/watch?v=a70yJwgQtzo)_

 - ccc is a Cartesian Closed Category, not to be confused with _[C+C Music Factory](https://www.youtube.com/watch?v=LaTGrV58wec)_.

+- If you're accustomed to imperative programming, getting used to  functional style coding can really throw you for a _loop_.